 Also new is a “perfect block” system, which allows you to deal extra damage after timing your block correctly, and the offensive and defensive meters have been moved to separate bars so you have more freedom in how you want to use your resources.
 Speaking to Game Informer, Ed Boon explained that the offensive meter will allow you to enhance existing attacks, while the defensive meter will let you escape from an enemy’s combo.

 You can pre-order Mortal Kombat 11 for access to the bonus character Shao Kahn, who was announced during the reveal livestream event in January.
-You’ll also get access to the closed beta on Xbox One or PlayStation 4, which will take place in March.

 The Kollector’s Edition is only available on PlayStation 4 and Xbox One, while the Premium Edition is also available on PC.